OBDS-Training/OBDS_Precourse_Setup/create_ssh_keypair.md

 # Create an SSH key pair

-We will explain in more details, suffice to say that SSH key pairs simply represent another method of authentication that can be used when connecting to a remote server, as an alternative to a simple password.
+We will explain this in more detail during the course, suffice it to say that SSH key pairs simply represent another method of authentication that can be used when connecting to a remote server, as an alternative to a password.

 An SSH key pair consists of two files:

-1. A public key that is copied to the server - usually add to the file `~/.ssh/authorized_keys`.
+1. A public key that is copied to the remote server - usually add to the file `~/.ssh/authorized_keys`.
 2. A private key that is kept exclusively on the client computer that generated it.

 Those two files are generated simultaneously on the client computer using the command `ssh-keygen`.